0x1eef/trip.rb/README.md

 ## <a id='examples'>Examples</a>

-**#1**
+**1.**

-By default the tracer pauses upon method call and return events from Ruby methods:
+By default the tracer pauses on method call and method return events from methods implemented in Ruby:

 ```ruby
 def add(x,y)